dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_PITCH_BEND** = ``14``

-MIDI pitch bend message.
-This message is sent to indicate a change in the pitch bender (wheel or lever, typically).
+MIDI message sent when the value of the pitch bender changes, usually a wheel on the MIDI device.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_SYSTEM_EXCLUSIVE: